-Finally, Astoria Heights Park serves a culturally and ethnically diverse neighborhood.
+Astoria Heights Park serves a culturally and ethnically diverse neighborhood.
 Diversity is a blessing in our neighborhood and respect for diversity is a core value of our group .
 We aspire to work with all of our neighbors to make the Park a place where we gather to celebrate and demonstrate respect both for our common values and for our unique backgrounds and perspectives.

 >OUR PARK, TODAY<

-As a matter of general principle, we are highly motivated volunteers intent on making Astoria Heights Park safer, more beautiful and more fun for everybody in our community.
+As a matter of general principle, Friends of Astoria Heights Park are highly motivated volunteers intent on making Astoria Heights Park safer, more beautiful and more fun for everybody in our community.

-First, this means tackling the core issues listed above, advocating for much-needed action to improve the safety and security of Astoria Heights Park through liaisons with local politicians, local police, and representatives of the New York City Parks Department.
+First, this meant tackling the core issues listed above, advocating for much-needed action to improve the safety and security of Astoria Heights Park through liaisons with local politicians, local police, and representatives of the New York City Parks Department.